sumitgirwal/Info-Collector-CPP-Project/README.md

 - Updation
 - Deletion
 - Display all information
-- Saved in local file using file handling.
+- Stored data in local file using file handling.

 #### Built with
 - CPP